 North Wales is rugged and untamed, its coastline is a mix of pebble beaches and wind-powered turbines in the ocean.
 Caravan parks, pubs and funfairs adorn the small North Wales seaside towns that thrive on tourists crossing the border from England looking for North Wales beaches, sun and relaxation.

 I can tell you they may have to look hard for some sun, but the pubs are aplenty!
 Castles and ruins dotted along the towns and inlets are a reminder of its historic past and how the English struggled to subdue the fiercely patriotic Welsh people.
 Now let us find you some of the best places to visit in North Wales

 The inland is full of National Parks, waterfalls, hiking and mountain bike treks.
 These activities provide cheap family days out in Wales.
 North Wales is alive and certainly one of the most picturesque places we have ever been to.

 There are plenty of things to do in North Wales.
 North Wales is here and ready to greet all with its tourist attractions, history, areas of outstanding natural beauty and famous places to see in Wales.

 Snowdon Mountain Railway

 The Snowdon Mountain Railway runs from Llanberis to the peak of Mount Snowdon.
 Mount Snowdon is the highest mountain in Wales.
 Mount Snowdon is 1085 meters high making it the highest mountain in the British isles outside if the Scottish highlands.

-The Snowdon Mountain Railway takes you on a 2.5-hour return journey to the peak of Snowdon.
+The Snowdon Mountain Railway takes you on a 2.5-hour return journey to the highest peak of Wales, Mount Snowdon.
 One hour up to the summit, half an hour at the summit and one hour back to Llanberis.

 The views as you climb ever higher are amazing, the highlight being the scenery of the Llanberis Pass as it appears below you.
 Climbing Snowdon from the Pen Y Pass is another popular route to the top.